This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 - Developed Bash scripts.

-- Deployed and administered Percona XtraDB Clusters (Galera) with S9S ClusterControl on HAProxy load balancing.
+- Deployed and administered Percona XtraDB Clusters (Galera) on multi-master replication, with S9S ClusterControl on HAProxy load balancing.

 - Deployed and administered MySQL servers on master-slave replication.